Hydrough2k2k/Palindrome-Number-Application/README.md

 # Palindrome-Number-Application
 Palindrome Number Calculator - A program to generate symmetrical numbers

 Using this application you can generate palindrome numbers by repeatedly reversing and adding a number.
 It is theorised that all numbers will become palindromic eventually using this method.
 Using this application you can test any number up to 18 digits.
+You can also test a range of number and see what they return

+You can customise many things in the application, maxtimum runtime, maximum number length, displayed information and many more.
+There is a local config file for storing settings and you can save calculations and resume them later

 The biggest number this program can generate is ~600 million digits long, but realisically you'll never get there with this version of the program.
 Later updates will fix that